 Most parts of the country will be losing an hour this weekend (or "springing forward," if your glass is half-full) when clocks are reset for Daylight Saving Time.
-And while this means some appreciated extra sunlight in the evenings, early risers (or those who savor sleeping in on the weekends) are likely already dreading Sunday morning.
+And while this means there will be some appreciated extra sunlight in the evenings, early risers are likely already dreading Sunday morning.
 Here are 10 things you should know before making the biannual change.

 1. BENJAMIN FRANKLIN WAS HALF JOKING WHEN HE SUGGESTED IT.